Is Vietnam worth visiting? Yes, it is!!

 - Hanoi – As the capital of Vietnam, Hanoi is a great introduction to Vietnam.
 With the preserved historic buildings and museums, you’ll get an insider view of the history of the country.
 Plus, the Old Quarter is fun, yet a bit chaotic, to walk through with the local restaurants and shops to browse through.

-- Halong Bay – As one of the UNESCO World Heritage, Halong Bay is a gorgeous area to see the limestone karst.
+- Halong Bay – As a well-known landmark in Asia and one of Vietnam’s UNESCO World Heritage sites, Halong Bay is a gorgeous area to see the limestone karst.
 It’s recommended to stay overnight on a junker (a boat).
 You’ll love the opportunity to snorkel, visit caves, eat fresh seafood, and see how life is like living on the water.